5T33Z0/OC-Little-Translated/I_Windows/Prevent_Windows_auto-mount.md

 7. Enter `cd /etc`
 8. Create/edit an `fstab` file.
 Enter: `sudo vifs`
 9. Press `o` to edit the file
-10. Add the following line:
+10. Enter the following line:
 	- For "blocking" an **NTFS** Volume (Windows): `UUID=PASTE YOUR UUID none ntfs rw,noauto`
 	- For "blocking" an **APFS** Volume (macOS): `UUID=PASTE YOUR UUID none apfs rw,noauto`
 	- For "blocking" an **HFS** Volume (macOS): `UUID=PASTE YOUR UUID none hfs rw,noauto`